Foot Locker Team Week 2024 - Fontainebleau Miami Beach

 Story leads, design follows

-By identifying the core story first, I found a framework to organize Foot Locker’s catalogue of artifacts into a cohesive museum experience.
+By focusing on the story, I created a framework to organize Foot Locker’s catalogue of artifacts into a cohesive museum experience.
 My narrative development also prompted the outreach and collection of missing memorabilia and archival photos to fill in the historical, cultural, and community legacy in a way that felt both authentic and deeply engaging.

 Substance is cheaper than spectacle